My Band: Content

-The brief introduction of "My Band" summarizes the song's satirical message: that Eminem is the lead "singer" of the "band" and it makes everyone else in D12 jealous and looked down upon.
-In the chorus, he describes how girls have confidence in the group just because he is in it, even though they “don’t even know the name of [his] band”.
+The brief introduction of "My Band" summarizes the song's satirical message: that Eminem is the lead "singer" of the "band", which makes everyone else in D12 jealous and disrespected.
+In the chorus, Eminem describes how girls have confidence in the group just because he is in it, even though they “don’t even know the name of [his] band”.

 Eminem talks about his own popularity in the first verse and the conflict it creates within the group.
 He describes episodes such as female fans attempting to make sexual advances when meeting him offstage, and group member Kuniva trying to attack him with a knife when he claims that Jessica Alba is his "wife-to-be".

-In the second verse, Swift wrestles the mic from Eminem and then describes some of the negative consequences of this propaganda-like media coverage on the rest of the D12's members, such as not recording with Pro Tools, being stuck driving a van while Eminem rides in a tour bus, getting their names mixed up ("I thought you were Kuniva"), and being provided a dressing room "smaller than a decimal".
+In the second verse, Swift wrestles the mic from Eminem and describes some of the negative consequences of propaganda-like media coverage on the rest of the D12's members, such as not recording with Pro Tools, being stuck driving a van while Eminem rides in a tour bus, getting their names mixed up ("I thought you were Kuniva"), and being provided a dressing room "smaller than a decimal".
 Kon Artis and Kuniva talk about this together in the third verse, with Eminem occasionally interjecting.
 The two find themselves unable to confront him.

 Just like Swift, Proof complains about the propaganda in his solo part, implying that people who promote this perception know nothing about the group.
-(To back up his point, fans yell out "Where's Obie and Dre?", referring to rappers Obie Trice and Dr. Dre.)
-He also complains that Eminem gets "ninety and we only get ten percent" after explaining that they "ain't a band" because they "don't play instruments" (in response to a fan exclaiming "I love your band!").
+To back up his point, fans yell out "Where's Obie and Dre?", referring to rappers Obie Trice and Dr. Dre.
+He also complains that Eminem gets "ninety and we only get ten percent" after explaining that they "ain't a band" because they "don't play instruments" in response to a fan exclaiming "I love your band!"

-In the fifth verse, Bizarre, after attacking Eminem who is at the time singing in a traditional boy band, attacks the media for focusing on Eminem when discussing and covering the group, and claims that he is actually the most popular member of the group.
+In the fifth verse, Bizarre, after attacking Eminem, who is at that time singing in the manner of a traditional boy band, attacks the media for focusing on Eminem when discussing and covering the group and claims that he is actually the most popular member of the group.
 He also threatens to leave D12 on several occasions, claiming he will "start a group with The Real Roxanne".

 After this fifth verse, there is a short hook by Eminem (sung in boy band style with the other members singing backup vocals), and Bizarre follows by trying to sing the chorus, which results in laughter.
 After that, some members yell out random comments while the others sing the song's title repeatedly.

-At the end of the song, Eminem sings in a Spanish-style accent about how his salsa "makes all the pretty girls want to dance" and "take off their underpants", then facetiously promoting his fictional next single "My Salsa" (a parody of Kelis' hit single "Milkshake").

-The song then ends abruptly, followed by Eminem saying, "Hey, where'd everybody go?".
+At the end of the song, Eminem sings in a parodic Spanish-style accent about how his salsa "makes all the pretty girls want to dance" and "take off their underpants", then facetiously promoting a fictional next single called "My Salsa" (a parody of Kelis' hit single "Milkshake").
+The song then ends abruptly, followed by Eminem asking, "Where'd everybody go?".